Analysis of DNA for Casey lines

 How many markers should be analyzed

 So how many DNA markers should one submit to be useful and which of the existing submissions should have additional markers analyzed.
-For the SC and TN cluster, all new submissions should be either 37 or 67 markers.
-For all other lines, all new submissions should have be 37 markers (unfortunately, Family Tree DNA has dropped their 25 marker option which would have been sufficient).
-The 12 marker test does not have enough information to be useful for the project.
-Also, it is not desirable for two submissions from the same line - unless they are from different sons of the oldest known proven ancestor.
-If two submissions from two sons of oldest known ancestor have two different marker sets, then another submissions from a third son would be required.
+For the SC cluster and the Irish cluster, all new submissions should be either 37 or 67 markers.
+For all other lines, all new submissions should have be 37 markers.
+The 12 marker test does not have enough information to be useful for this project.
+Also, it is not desirable for two submissions from the same line - unless they are from different sons or grandsons of the oldest known proven ancestor.
+If two submissions from two sons of oldest known ancestor have two different marker sets, then another submission from a third son would be required.

 So how many potential oldest Casey ancestors originate from South Carolina ?
 The 1790 census of South Carolina has 47 males that make good candidates and all but six are from Spartanburg County or Newberry County.
-With only one unique marker for the first 25 marker positions, this leaves only ten markers available to separate these lines from a list of 47 possible ancestors.
-It appears that the SC and TN Casey lines will probably need 67 marker sets in order to provide separation.
-It appears that Casey lines grouped in the Irish Cluster has now been established as a second cluster of Casey ancestors and may eventually need 67 marker submissions.
+It appears that Casey lines grouped in the Irish cluster has now been established as a second cluster of Casey ancestors and will need 67 marker submissions.
 This grouping of submissions are not that distantly related, so additional submissions that fall into this group could be informative for researchers of this group in the future.

 So who should we encourage to submit additional samples that would benefit this project ?
 There are three broad categories of submissions that should be sought in the near term.
 Once other submissions are analyzed, there will surely be new items of interest.
 First, for all the current submissions, we should encourage male descendants of at least two sons of our oldest proven ancestors to submit DNA samples.
 This helps us determine where the uniqueness of each marker set begins.
 It also provides more evidence connecting these sons to their oldest proven ancestor.
 Second, everyone has their favorite candidates for possible connection to their lines.
 Your hunch (supported by traditional genealogical research) can be either dismissed by DNA evidence or further strengthened by DNA evidence.
 We must have more submissions from possible related candidates to make any progress on which lines are worthy of additional research.
 Third, we need wider participation of all Casey lines to determine those big surprises and possible connections that we all have missed to date.
 As the current submissions confirm, the Casey surname is a relatively common surname with dramatically different DNA backgrounds.
 Only larger sample sizes (more submissions) can reveal where other clusters will form.

-For the SC and TN lines, we need more submissions from other SC Casey lines in order to understand how these lines are connected to the SC and TN lines that have been submitted to date.
-The biggest surprise for me to date is how closely related the TN lines are to the first SC submission with 37 markers.
-The John Casey (SC) line could be just one SC line that is closely related to the other TN lines - or are all SC Casey lines more closely related to the TN lines than traditional research has shown to date ?
+For the SC cluster, we need more submissions from other SC Casey lines in order to understand how these lines are connected to the known SC lines that have been submitted to date.
+The biggest surprise for me to date is how closely related the TN lines are to the SC submissions.
+The submission of James H. Casey and Moses Casey has continued the pattern showing that all SC Casey lines are closely related.
+However, Elisha Casey (SC) has proven to be one exception and is part of the Irish cluster.
 We also need more unconnected TN/AR/MO lines to determine which lines are closely related and which are wild goose chases for connection to this cluster.
 We will discover that certain lines are very closely related which will allow researchers of these lines to properly focus their research more on these promissing lines.
 We also will need to identify those lines that are not closely related.
 The descendants of those lines might avoid spending many additional unfruitful hours attempting to connect these more remotely related lines.

 Here are some specific recommendations for additional submissions for existing lines.
-First, we need additional samples for other sons of the four main SC and TN lines covered to date.
+First, we need additional samples for other sons (or grandsons) of the SC lines covered to date.
 If I got any of these sons incorrectly listed, please let me know so I can update/correct this list (I intentionally left out some possible sons where the connections are very weak).
 I would prefer to put these weak connections into the category of possibly related lines of interest.

 _____Ambler Casey